woadey/woadey.github.io/content/posts/ctf/cv22/index.md

 >
 >Note: Add { and } around the flag.
 Flag is all lower case.

-Dots and dashes screams `Morse code`. [dcode.fr](https://www.dcode.fr/morse-code) if a great tool for all things decoding, including morse code.
+Dots and dashes scream `Morse code`. [dcode.fr](https://www.dcode.fr/morse-code) is a great tool for all things decoding, including morse code.

 **flag:** `cvctf{m0r53isn0tfun}`